 As with other local beaches, dogs must stay on the sand and out of dune areas.

-A favourite with locals, this park offers a dedicated off-leash space with open grass and a peaceful lake setting—ideal for a more relaxed outing.
+Beech Drive Lake Park is a favourite with locals.
+This park offers a dedicated off-leash space with open grass and a peaceful lake setting

-Dogs are allowed off-leash south of the surf club for a designated stretch of beach south of the surf club.
+Dogs are allowed off-leash south of the surf club for a designated stretch of Main Beach, south of the surf club.
 It’s a great option for a quieter walk with plenty of space to roam.

 Dogs must stay within the intertidal zone and off dune areas.